ifwe/bruce/doc/status_monitoring.md

 ### Metadata Fetch Time

-If you click on `get metadata fetch time` in Bruce's web interface shown near the top of this page (i.e. send an HTTP GET to `http://example:9090/sys/metadata_fetch_time`), you will get metadata fetch time information that looks something like this:
+If you choose the plain option for *Get metadata fetch time* in Bruce's web interface shown near the top of this page, you will get output that looks something like this:

 ```
 pid: 18592